gvwilson/thirdbit/src/fiction/iffy/index.md

 with an economy of motion that betrayed years of experience, either earned or inducted.

-"I'll get you some of Ignacio's medicine soon as we're under way," Aunt Naggie promised over her shoulder.
+"I'll get you some of Edson's medicine soon as we're under way," Aunt Naggie promised over her shoulder.

 Iffy nodded.